-How to make a vegan blueberry smoothie?
+How to make a vegan blueberry smoothie

 Step 3: Blend on high until all the ingredients are completely mixed and the smoothie has turned a light purple.

-Options for making a perfect blueberry smoothie
+Options for making your perfect smoothie

 Other healthy smoothie recipes